13th Feb 2015

 1. A duly notarized DAU containing the following information:

 a.
-Name, citizenship, official title and address of the applicant, registrant or authorized officer of the corporation-applicant/registrant;
+Name, citizenship, official title and address of the applicant, registrant or authorized officer of the corporation-applicant/registrant; and

-c.
+b.
 Name and address of the outlet or outlets where the goods are sold (an outlet is the place or establishment where the goods are sold or offered for sale, which may include websites through which the goods covered by the mark can be bought by customers in the Philippines, or which may contain contact information that would allow costumers in the Philippines to order or inquire about the goods)

 2. Five documents evidencing proof of use visibly and legibly showing the mark.